 Comparing the different long-haul Qantas Point redemption options

-You can see that if you’re looking at using multiple oneworld carriers, and not just Qantas or their preferred partners, tacking on a significant amount of extra flying comes with only minimal additional points cost.
+If you analyse the table below, you can see that tacking on a significant amount of extra flying comes with only minimal additional points cost.

-For Premium Economy, note that not all oneworld carriers operate this cabin – so you’d want to target British Airways, Cathay Pacific or Qantas flights.
-Other flights will be in Economy.
+Just note that not all oneworld carriers operate a Premium Economy cabin, so you’d want to target British Airways, Cathay Pacific and Qantas flights.
+Other flights would be in Economy.

 - Sydney to Johannesburg with Qantas